fent/chrome-options/README.md

 # Roadmap

 * Additional fields as needed.
 Sliders, file upload, image upload, date picker, number, URL.
-* Possibly more layout-esque fields just like h3.
-Such as rows and columns.
-Will eliminate having to make common custom fields for complex option pages.
 * Validation, for things like URL fields.
 * A way to embed part of the options page whereever you want in your extension.
 Be it browser action or content scripts.